MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/Update-MgDeviceManagementExchangeConnector.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphDeviceManagementExchangeConnector>`: Entity which represents a connection to an Exchange environment.
+`BODYPARAMETER <IMicrosoftGraphDeviceManagementExchangeConnector>`: Entity which represents a connection to an Exchange environment.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[ConnectorServerName <String>]`: The name of the server hosting the Exchange Connector.
   - `[ExchangeAlias <String>]`: An alias assigned to the Exchange server
   - `[ExchangeConnectorType <DeviceManagementExchangeConnectorType?>]`: The type of Exchange Connector.